BerWang/web/03 Agile Development/README.md

   3. GitLab (create an organisation and project).
   4. Toggl (integrates with Trello)
 2. Install the smartphone apps to allow you to collaborate away from your computer.
-3. Use the flipchart paper and post-it notes to create a Kanban board and add your user stories.

 ## Set Up Scrum
 Make sure you are conversant with the principles of scrum: